shengyufan/shengyufan.github.io/_pages/about.md

   - /about.html
 ---

+Currently, I am a Software Engineer in Google.

-Currently I am a fourth-year Ph.D. student in [Data and Knowledge Research Group](https://unswdb.github.io/index.html), School of Computer Science and Engineering at [The University of New South Wales (UNSW)](https://www.unsw.edu.au/), supervised by Dr. [Xin Cao](https://xincao-unsw.github.io/) and Prof. [Wenjie Zhang](https://www.cse.unsw.edu.au/~zhangw/).
-Additionally, I am fortunate to work under the guidance of esteemed supervisors, Dr. [Kaiqi Zhao](https://kaiqi.blogs.auckland.ac.nz/) (UoA) and Prof. [Yixiang Fang](https://fangyixiang.github.io/) (CUHK-SZ) from diverse institutions.
+Before that, I acquired my Ph.D. degree from [The University of New South Wales (UNSW)](https://www.unsw.edu.au/), supervised by Dr. [Xin Cao](https://xincao-unsw.github.io/) and Prof. [Wenjie Zhang](https://www.cse.unsw.edu.au/~zhangw/).
+Additionally, I was fortunate to work under the guidance of esteemed supervisors, Dr. [Kaiqi Zhao](https://kaiqizhao.github.io/) (HIT-ShenZhen) and Prof. [Yixiang Fang](https://fangyixiang.github.io/) (CUHK-ShenZhen) from diverse institutions.
 Their expertise and support have been invaluable to my research.

-Prior to that, I obtained the M.Sc. degree in Information Technology from the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) and the B.Eng. degree in Software Engineering from [Northwestern Polytechnical University (NWPU)](https://en.nwpu.edu.cn/).
+Additionally, I obtained the M.Sc. degree in Information Technology from the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) and the B.Eng. degree in Software Engineering from [Northwestern Polytechnical University (NWPU)](https://en.nwpu.edu.cn/).

-My research interests focus on machine learning for database system, especially for spatial database.
-Feel free to contact me at [yufan.sheng\[AT\]unsw.edu.au](mailto:yufan.sheng@unsw.edu.au).

 ## Experience
+2025.09 - now: Software Engineer at Google \
-2025.06 - now: Postdoctoral Writing Fellow at UNSW \
+2025.06 - 2025.08: Postdoctoral Writing Fellow at UNSW \
-2021.02 - now: Ph.D.
+2021.02 - 2025.06: Ph.D.
 Student at UNSW \
 2021.04 - 2021.12: Research Assistant at CUHK-SZ.
 Supervisor: Prof. [Yixiang Fang](https://fangyixiang.github.io/) \
 2018.08 - 2021.01: Research Assistant at MTrec Lab, HKUST.
 Supervisor: Prof. [Shueng-Han Gary Chan](https://www.cse.ust.hk/~gchan/) \
 2017.09 - 2018.07: M.Sc. in Information Technology, Department of Computer Science and Engineering, HKUST \